kenanb/kenanb-blog/_posts/2024-01-21-exploring-embeddable-common-lisp.md

 ECL has [a long history][ecl-history], and it has been actively maintained.
 I just found that one of the maintainers, Daniel Kochmański, has a nice European Lisp Symposium 2020 talk [uploaded on YouTube][els-2020-on-ecl].

-As a starting point, I found [this nice embedding example][ecl-repo-example-embed] on ECL repository.
+As a starting point, I found [this simple embedding example][ecl-repo-example-embed] on ECL repository.
 It is pretty straightforward.

 I don't yet have a good understanding of the strenghts and weaknesses of this implementation.
 Will write more as I learn.